asampers/hashMap/README.md

 # HashMap in Ruby

-A implementation of building out a HashMap in Ruby, built as part of [The Odin Project](https://www.theodinproject.com/lessons/ruby-hashmap#project-solution).
+An implementation of building out a HashMap in Ruby, built as part of [The Odin Project](https://www.theodinproject.com/lessons/ruby-hashmap#project-solution).

 ### Contact